connorheyz/google-drive-uploader-bot/README.md

 2. Create a new role (e.g., "Art Officers") or select an existing role
 3. Enable the permission you configured (e.g., "Manage Messages")
 4. Assign this role to users who should be able to trigger uploads on any message
-5. No need to copy role IDs or modify the bot configuration!

 ### 7. Running the Bot